jvm-wiki/jit/README.md

-# jit
+# 🧙 JIT
-Information covering the JVM’s tiered compilation sybsystem.
+Learn about tiered compilation and how methods are JIT compiled at runtime.

 ## Contents
 ### Introduction